apache/zeppelin/docs/install/spark_cluster_mode.md

 ### 3. Verify running Spark on Mesos.

-You can simply verify the processes of Spark and Mesos is running well in Docker with below command.
+You can simply verify the processes of Spark and Mesos are running well in Docker with below command.

 ```
 ps -ef